 Statistical Settings

-Neighbor Distance [cm] Cluster Alpha < 6.00 >
+Neighbor Distance [cm] Cluster Alpha Number of < 6.00 > < 0.01 >

-Number of Permutations < 1000 >
+Permutations &lt; 1000 &gt;

-Average over Time

 Please click on Next and on the ensuing screen press Run Statistics.
 A dialog will pop up requesting to confirm the statistical settings.
 Press Ok to proceed with the computations.